ehehehe95/Implementing-Basic-ML-techniques/YOLOv4 Android/readme.md

 ## Etc
 - This was my work when I first started programming...
 So the code here is not clean.
 This project taught me the importance of clean code, and writing documentation while developing.
-- This app does not run without TF model, which is not in this repository.
-You can try the app from the playstore.
 - If the app fails to detect the image you took, try lower the AI sensitivity.
 It changes the threshold value of the model.